-Under the 1994 reauthorized Marine Mammal Protection Act (MMPA), the potential biological removal (PBR) is defined as the product of the minimum population estimate, one-half the maximum theoretical net productivity rate, and a recovery factor: $PBR = N{MIN} H 0.5 R{MAX} H F_R$.
+Under the 1994 reauthorized Marine Mammal Protection Act (MMPA), the potential biological removal (PBR) is defined as the product of the minimum population estimate, one-half the maximum theoretical net productivity rate, and a recovery factor: $PBR = N{MIN} \times 0.5R{MAX} \times F_R$.
 The recovery factor (F_R) for this stock is 0.5, the value for cetacean stocks with unknown population status (Wade and Angliss 1997).
-Thus, using the abundance estimate calculated from 1997 surveys, the PBR for the Southeast Alaska stock of harbor porpoise would be calculated to be 91 animals (9,116H 0.02 H 0.5).
-However, the 2005 revisions to the SAR guidelines (NMFS 2005) state that abundance estimates older than 8 years should not be used to calculate PBR due to a decline in confidence in the reliability of an aged abundance estimate.
+Thus, using the abundance estimate calculated from 1997 surveys, the PBR for the Southeast Alaska stock of harbor porpoise would be calculated to be 91 animals (9,116×0.02×0.5).
+However, the 2005 revisions to the SAR guidelines (NMFS 2005)

+state that abundance estimates older than 8 years should not be used to calculate PBR due to a decline in confidence in the reliability of an aged abundance estimate.
 Therefore, the PBR for this stock is considered undetermined.
-Recent survey data are currently being analyzed, and a new abundance estimate and PBR for this stock will be available in the 2009 SARs.
+Recent survey data are currently being analyzed, and a new abundance estimate and PBR for this stock will be available and incorporated into the 2012 SARs.